 What's in James Comey's book?
 5 revelations from the fired FBI director's memoir

-Former FBI Director James Comey has an explosive book coming out next week – and several leaked passages have already made headlines.
+Former FBI Director James Comey has an explosive book coming out this week – and several leaked passages have already made headlines.

 In his book, titled “A Higher Loyalty: Truth, Lies and Leadership,” Comey, 57, compared Trump to a mob boss who is “untethered to the truth.”
 The ousted FBI director also said Trump’s presidency has been “ego driven and about personal loyalty.”